-Narrowing Digital Divide The City of St. Paul partners with the Ramsey County Workforce Solutions and Ramsey County Libraries to work on many digital equity initiatives.
+What section of the Plan was addressed by Consultation?
+Narrowing digital divide Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+The City of St. Paul partners with the Ramsey County Workforce Solutions and Ramsey County Libraries to work on many digital equity initiatives.
 As part of the initiatives, the community services department of the Saint Paul Public Libraries (SPPL) provided 137 virtual digital literacy classes in Spanish in partnership with CLUES.
 These classes have continued in 2022, and are now provided three times a week, and community services measures student outcomes with the Northstar Digital Literacy assessment, measuring students grasp of various concepts like email and internet basics.
 Another initiative allowed SPPL to distribute 500 hotspots for long term loan through the Emergency Connectivity Fund.
 SPPL's digital navigators assisted patrons with set up and skill-building through this initiative.
-SPPL is awaiting word on further device and hotspot loan, to assist
+SPPL is awaiting word on further device and hotspot loan, to assist patrons in accomplishing goals both daily and long term, and in connecting with the library's digital resources.